Museum Standards Program

 - open regular hours to the public

-Not-for-profit organisations are eligible to apply to Arts Tasmania's Cultural Heritage Program for Roving Curator assistance, grants or loans to assist in the development of museum policy documents or other activities that will help meet the requirements of the workbooks.
+Not-for-profit organisations are eligible to apply to Arts Tasmania's Roving Curator program assistance, grants or loans to assist in the development of museum policy documents or other activities that will help meet the requirements of the workbooks.

 Privately owned museums and collections are welcome to register, however privately owned museums will need to finance their own projects as they are not eligible for funding assistance through Arts Tasmania.
 Roving Curator assistance is available to privately owned museums and collections on a fee-for-service basis.